lihongjian2338/TestReposioty/README.md

 #3、valgrind   the memory check tool in linux

 #4、tiny CC    the tiny C compiler, you can use it to learn the compiler

+#5、apr    the  tool from the Apache source code, include thread pool、 memory pool et.

+#6、GuiLite   the GUI open source, you can use it in stm32.

+#7、libevent  the C net lib, mianly for socket

+#8、muduo  the c++ net lib, mainly for socket